-Co-operation with former authorities/communists in the transition period; pro-communist involvement in the transition process; and 'let per3053 Communist: Negative coalition except communist parties.
+Co-operation with former authorities/communists in the transition period; pro-communist involvement in the transition process; and 'let sleeping dogs lie' in dealing with the nomenclature.

+per3053 Communist: Negative

-Against communist involvement in democratic government; weeding out the collaborators from governmental service; need for political per3054 Rehabilitation and Compensation: Positive communist expropriations; moral compensation.
+Against communist involvement in democratic government; weeding out the collaborators from governmental service; need for political coalition except communist parties.

+per3054 Rehabilitation and Compensation: Positive

-References to civic rehabilitation of politically persecuted people in the communist era; references to juridical compensation concerning per3055Political Coalitions: Positive political forces.
+References to civic rehabilitation of politically persecuted people in the communist era; references to juridical compensation concerning per3055 Political Coalitions: Positive political forces.